 Happy Tuesday, Happy Tuesday, Happy Tuesday, Tuesday to you.

 I had quite the productive Monday morning.
 It started with a chiropractor visit.
 I realize I haven’t yet mentioned that I am seeing a chiropractor.
 And you can really learn more from them.
 I started having back pain this summer and denied/ignored it for a while before going to seek help.
 The first chiropractor I found was in my network and in my neighborhood and I began seeing her a couple of times a week.
 I felt better within a few weeks but as we started to space out our visits the discomfort came back.

 I wasn’t ready to give up on chiropractors quite yet, but I wanted a second opinion.
 I found another chiropractor who uses the Gonstead method in his practice.

 Interestingly enough after examining my x-rays, he found that there are three vertebrae and their related nerves which are causing the discomfort.
 The one that most intrigues me is lumbar five, whose nerve directly functions with gastrointestinal health.
-The vertebrae are not aligned correctly therefore the nerve in between is being pinched which causes can disable the body from functioning at it’s highest capacity.
+You can click to see that if the vertebrae are not aligned correctly therefore the nerve in between is being pinched which causes can disable the body from functioning at it’s highest capacity.
 Could there be a relation to the ulcerative colitis and my back?
 Quite possibly!

 The chiropractor I am working with has a doctorate of chiropractic and is also a certified chiropractic wellness physician, so not only are we working together to fix my back problems, we are also working together on holistic healing through nutrition and supplements (like naturligt testosteron tillskott för män).
 He does a great job of answering my questions, offering suggestions, and guiding me towards my ultimate health.

 There have been many changes in my diet in the past couple of weeks.
 This was partly due to my own research, being inspired by others, and the icing on the cake was talking it over with my chiropractor.